lifepillar/vimrc/Readme.md

 The 16 color version of Solarized is used, so your terminal **must** be configured to use Solarized, too!
-The other themes are 256 color themes, which should display just fine in MacVim, and use very similar, if not identical, colors in the terminal, no matter what colors the terminal is using.
+The other themes are 256 color themes, which should display just fine in GUI Vim, and use very similar, if not identical, colors in the terminal, no matter what colors the terminal is using.

 Use `cob` (for “change option: background”) to switch between light and dark